dotnet/aspnetcore/docs/BuildFromSource.md

 #### [Yarn](https://yarnpkg.com/)

-NodeJS installes the Node package manager (npm) by default.
+NodeJS installs the Node package manager (npm) by default.
 This repo depends on yarn, an alternate package manager for the Node ecosystem.
 You can install Yarn from the command line using the following command.

 ```bash
 $ npm install -g yarn